Quantum computation with the Jaynes-Cummings model: Introduction

 This paper is organized as follows.
+In section~\ref{dual-rail-qubits-KLM-scheme}, we explain the dual-rail qubit representation and KLM's scheme.
+[This section is a short review of references~\citen{Chuang1995} and \citen{Knill2001}.]
 In section~\ref{construction-NS-gate-JCM}, we explain how to build the NS gate by the JCM.
 In section~\ref{an-experimental-setup1}, we discuss an experimental setup in which we make use of coherent lights to examine whether or not our scheme works.
-In section~\ref{an-experimental-setup2}, we discuss an experimental setup in which an optical loop circuit made out of a polarizing beam splitter and the Pockels cell takes an important role in the cavity.
-In section~\ref{dual-rail-qubits-KLM-scheme}, we explain the dual-rail qubit representation and KLM's scheme.
+In section~\ref{an-experimental-setup2}, we discuss another experimental setup in which an optical loop circuit made out of a polarizing beam splitter and the Pockels cell takes an important role in the cavity.
 In section~\ref{discussions}, we give brief discussions.